August 22nd - 28th, 2019

 Natural Exposures is working with an authorized concessionaire within national park regulations.

-NOTE: Weather can be unpredictable and it is always possible it can disrupt our trip.
-We will do our best to work with the issues we could face including delayed flights & changes and extra nights accommodations to make it as safe and less stressful for our guests.
+NOTE: Weather is sometimes unpredictable and can possibly disrupt our trip.
+We will do our best to work with any weather-related issues including delayed/changed flights and the need to book extra accommodations to make it less stressful for guests.
 Each individual is responsible for any costs involved with these unforeseen circumstances.

 Testimonials from Natural Exposures' Explorers